gramener/pythoncourse/python-course/working-with-files-and-folders.rst

 The ``with`` Statement
 ^^^^^^^^^^^^^^^^^^^^^^

 Instead of explicitly closing the file after writing to it, we can also use a ``with`` statement.
-The ``with`` statement automatically closes a file object at the end, even if in presence of errors.
+The ``with`` statement automatically closes a file object at the end, even in the case of errors.

 .. code-block:: python